 - Offer help with school work.

-Kids’ groups meet while moms are attending their own support groups, and we also hold groups for kids who are in shelter.
+Kids’ groups meet while a parent or guardian is attending their own support group, and we also hold groups for kids who are in shelter.

 Being a parent can be difficult in the best of times.
 We know that parenting when your life and the lives of your children are in crisis can be very hard.
 That’s why we offer parenting support, information about the effects of domestic abuse on children, and referrals to other community services that offer assessments and therapy.